History of Christian thought on persecution and tolerance: Fourth century Christian thought

-By 305, after the Diocletian persecution of the third century, many of those who had recanted during the persecution, wanted to return to the church.
+By 305, after the Diocletian persecution of the third century, many of those who had recanted during the persecution, wanted to return to the Church.
 The North African Donatists refused to accept them back as clergy and remained resentful toward the Roman government.
 Catholics wanted to wipe the slate clean and accommodate the new government.
 The Donatists withdrew and began setting up their own churches.
 For decades, Donatists fomented protests and street violence, refused compromise, attacked random Catholics without warning, doing serious and unprovoked bodily harm such as beating people with clubs, cutting off their hands and feet, and gouging out eyes.
 By the time Augustine became coadjutor Bishop of Hippo in 395, the Donatists had been a multi-level problem for many years.
 Augustine held that belief cannot be compelled, so he appealed to them verbally, using popular propaganda, debate, personal appeal, General Councils, and political pressure.
 All attempts failed.

 The empire responded to civil unrest with force, and in 408 in his Letter 93, Augustine began defending persecution of the Donatists by the imperial authorities saying that, "if the kings of this world could legislate against pagans and poisoners, they could do so against heretics as well."
 He continued saying that belief cannot be compelled, however, he also included the idea that, while "coercion cannot transmit the truth to the heretic, it can prepare them to hear and receive the truth."
 Augustine did not advocate religious violence, as such, but he supported the power of the state to use coercion against those he saw as behaving as enemies.
-His authority on this question was undisputed for over a millennium in Western Christianity, and according to Brown "it provided the theological foundation for the justification of medieval persecution."
+His authority on this question was undisputed for over a millennium in Western Christianity, and according to historian Peter Brown, "it provided the theological foundation for the justification of medieval persecution."

 Augustine had advocated fines, imprisonment, banishment, and moderate floggings; when the state's persecution of individual Donatists became extreme, he attempted to mitigate the punishments, and he always opposed the execution of heretics.
 According to Henry Chadwick, Augustine "would have been horrified by the burning of heretics."